nd265/clustering/_sources/clustering.md

 In the first cluster from the example, there are {glue:}`clus_rows_glue` data points.
 These are shown with their cluster center
 (flipper_length_standardized = {glue:}`mean_flipper_len_std_glue` and bill_length_standardized = {glue:}`mean_bill_len_std_glue`) highlighted
-in Figure \@ref(fig:10-toy-example-clus1-center).
+in {numref}`toy-example-clus1-center-1`

-(ref:10-toy-example-clus1-center) Cluster 1 from the `penguin_data` data set example.
+{numref}`toy-example-clus1-center-1` Cluster 1 from the `penguin_data` data set example.
 Observations are in blue, with the cluster center highlighted in red.

 ```{figure} img/toy-example-clus1-center-1.png
 ---